 Morning Safari float: This is the perfect wildlife watching tour for families.
 You float down a calm river for 2 hours while your guide paddles and points out animals.
 The Peñas Blancas safari float is only a 25 minute drive from La Fortuna so it’s great for a half day morning activity.
 No walking or strenuous activity.

-After Lunch Guided Walk: Safari floats usually don’t include lunch so if you have lunch in town, we highly recommend Rainforest Cafe.
+After Lunch Guided Walk: Safari floats usually don’t include lunch so for lunch, we highly recommend Rainforest Cafe.

 Then, you’ll go on a guided walk in La Fortuna.